Lokitha10/Plagiarism-checker-Python-master/README.md

 # Plagiarism-checker-Python

-This repo consists of a source code of a Python script which detects plagiarism in a textual document using **cosine similarity**.
+It detects plagiarism in a textual document using **cosine similarity**.

 ## How is it Done?